dankeboy36/trbr/README.md

 ### Disclaimer

 This project uses the Arduino CLI as a binary.
-When you download and use **TraceBreaker**, you will be using the **Arduino CLI** for all GDB tool path resolutions based on the Fully Qualified Board Name (FQBN).
+When you download and use **TraceBreaker**, you will be using the Arduino CLI for all GDB tool path resolutions based on the Fully Qualified Board Name (FQBN).
 I rewrote the [ESP Exception Decoder extension](https://github.com/dankeboy36/esp-exception-decoder) logic for the Arduino IDE 2.x, where the Arduino CLI is always available.
 I appreciate the Arduino CLI project and the people working on it, so I decided to reuse as much of their work as possible.
 It’s fantastic.

-The first time `trbr` requires the **Arduino CLI**, it will unpack the binary to a temporary location.
+The first time `trbr` requires the Arduino CLI, it will unpack the binary to a temporary location.
 Specifically, it will unpack to `$TMPDIR/.trbr/bin/$ARDUINO_TOOL/$VERSION/$ARDUINO_TOOL`, where `$ARDUINO_TOOL` is `arduino-cli` and `$VERSION` is the version that `trbr` uses.
 For example:

 ```sh
 % tree .trbr